 There are a handful of royalty-free music providers, but the big three you may have heard of are Uppbeat, Artlist, and Epidemic Sound — the first two which I will cover below.

 Since my YouTube journey began, I have mainly used Uppbeat as my prime royalty-free music provider.
-Compared to the two other music royalty-free music provider giants, Artlist and Epidemic Sound, I like the Uppbeats interface and find it the easiest to explore its music library.
+Out of the three, I prefer Uppbeats’ interface the most and find it the easiest to navigate its music library.

 For example, Uppbeat’s interface allows you to sample each song with its player at the bottom of the page, which is never interrupted, even when I open new tabs or click on new genres.